Skip to main content

 “You.”
 She whispered almost to herself.
 It had been about two years.

 “How are you?”
 They said in unison and smiled.
-Pratap observed her wavy hair was set up in a different way making her appear older than he remembered her.
-Ajabdeh eyed him looking more professional than such events demanded.
+Pratap observed that her wavy hair was set up differently, making her appear older than he remembered her.
+Ajabdeh eyed him, looking more professional than such events demanded.

 “I am good, this is my cousin Shaurya’s wedding.”
 He smiled.